Alloy Artifacts |

 The 1934 catalog offered similar sets with 5 or 6 wrenches and with different wrench size options, as well as a number of finish options.
 The wholesale price for this set was $0.46 in 1934.

-In 1938 Barcalo received design patent #D111,094 for an open-end wrench design with a distinctive convex shank.
+In 1938 Barcalo received design patent #D111,094 for an open-end wrench design with a distinctive convex shank and a hexagonal gullet.
 This new design appears to have replaced the older depressed-panel carbon-steel wrenches.

 These wrenches proved to be quite popular and thus are easy to find (and easy to spot) among older tools.
 As was the case with the earlier open-end wrenches, Barcalo offered the convex wrenches in multiple finish options.
 A 1940s price list noted the finishes as black rust-proof, cadmium plating, nickel plating with polished faces, and "steel gray" with polished faces and panels.